Muscle Cramps: Causes, Risk Factors, and Prevention

 - Aren't associated with an obvious cause, like strenuous exercise

-And as stated before, for the most part, most muscle cramps are harmless.
-But, in some cases they may be related to an underlying medical condition, such as:
+In some cases, muscle cramps may be related to an underlying medical condition, such as:

 - Inadequate blood supply.
 Narrowing of the arteries that deliver blood to your legs – arteriosclerosis of the extremities – can cause cramp-like pain in your legs and feet while exercising.
 These cramps usually go away soon after exercise is ceased.